TomerFi/smathhome_computer_mqtt_client/README.md

 - *word and google* it will open the google website as a web application and microsoft word as a desktop application.

+## Special Notes

+- Please note, the client actually subscribes to the *topic* **smarthome/mqtt_client/#** for future components support.
+- Please note, the client does not supports ssl connectivty to the broker, it is meant to run inside the local network.
+- Please note, the *payload* **request_status_update** is reserved for **Online** payloads requests to be published with the topic **smarthome/mqtt_client/status_update**, this function is meant for other clients to get the current status of the client.
+This payload will not be handed over to any current or future contollers.